Ethan Katzberg

 Ethan Katzberg (born April 5, 2002) is a Canadian hammer thrower.
-He is the 2024 Olympic champion and a two-time World champion (2023, 2025) in that discipline, as well as the 2023 Pan American champion and the 2022 Commonwealth Games silver medallist.
+He is the 2024 Olympic champion and a two-time World champion (2023, 2025) in that discipline, as well as the 2023 Pan American champion and the 2026 Commonwealth Games gold medallist.

 Career

 Katzberg started throwing hammer at the age of 14 after watching his father coach his sister in the event, thinking it looked fun.
 He initially trained at the Nanaimo Track and Field Club.
 Following high school he moved to Kamloops to be trained by new coach Dylan Armstrong, a former Olympic shot put medallist.
 Armstrong said of the new talent then that he was "a skinny basketball player when I got him.
 What really stuck out, obviously, was his height and his speed.
 That’s a rare combination.
 It’s hard to find a fast, tall, co-ordinated guy that may have some interest in throwing — they all go to basketball, football or other sports."

 Making his major international tournament debut at the 2021 World Athletics U20 Championships, Katzberg qualified to the hammer throw final but finished last with no valid throws.
 He won a silver medal in the hammer throw event at the 2022 Commonwealth Games.